airvzxf/sniparinject/README.md

 ## Run locally

-The only two special Python's packages that you need are `scapy` and `PyYAML`.
+The only two special Python's packages that you need are `scapy` and `PyYAML`, the suggested version of `Python` is `>= 3.9`.
 Follow the commands to set up and install this package.

 ```bash
 git clone https://github.com/airvzxf/snipar-inject-pypi.git